Assessment of individual qualifications and experience

 - not practise immediately but want your name retained on the register.

 You will be asked to pay your registration fee at the time you complete your application for registration.
-If your registration application is successful and you don’t already have an APC with us, we will email you with an invoice to pay for your APC or retention fee.
+If your registration application is successful and you don’t already have an APC with us, we will email you with an invoice to pay for your annual practising or non-practising fees.

 Please note you can only lawfully practise in New Zealand if you hold a current APC.